Respect for Human Rights

 Whistleblowing System (Corporate Ethics Hotline)

-Our group has a whistleblowing system (Corporate Ethics Hotline), and the matters to be reported include harassment (bullying, power harassment, sexual harassment, maternity harassment, etc.) and other human rights violations.
-When the hotline is contacted, we appropriately address the matters.
+The matters to be reported under the Group's whistleblowing system (Corporate Ethics Hotline) include harassment (bullying, power harassment, sexual harassment, maternity harassment, etc.) and other human rights violations.
+We take an appropriate response whenever a report is made.